 During the year ended January 31, 2018, the Company received a total of \$35,000 from the former CFO of the Company, which was a loan made to the Company to finance its activities in order to continue its operations.
 The loan was due on demand, unsecured, had no maturity date and bore interest at a rate of 10% per annum.
-Interest accrued on the loan was \$547 as at January 31, 2018.
-Subsequent to January 31, 2018, the Company repaid the outstanding balance of the loan in full.
+Interest accrued on the loan as at April 30, 2018 was \$1,055.
+During the three months ended April 30, 2018, the Company repaid the outstanding balance of the loan in full.